Rockwood, Michigan

-Rockwood is a city in southeastern Wayne County in the U.S. state of Michigan.
-The population was 3,289 at the 2010 census.
+Rockwood is a city in Wayne County in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Rockwood is located roughly 23 mi southwest of downtown Detroit.
+As of the 2020 census, Rockwood had a population of 3,240.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.65 sqmi, of which 2.52 sqmi is land and 0.13 sqmi is water.